 Antioxidants like vitamin C, vitamin E, vitamin A, beta-carotene, zinc, lutein, zeaxanthin, and omega-3 fatty acids protect against free radical damage that can harm your eyes.
 You can find these nutrients by eating colorful fruits and vegetables that will protect your eyes and boost your overall health.
 We'll take a look at these on the following slides.

 Vitamin C is a nutrient critical for maintaining good eye health.
 Vitamin C has anti-inflammatory and antioxidant properties that help decrease the risk of age-related eye disease.
-The recommended daily allowance (RDA) of vitamin C for adult women is 75 milligrams per day and 90 milligrams per day for men.
+The recommended dietary allowance (RDA) of vitamin C for adult women is 75 milligrams per day and 90 milligrams per day for men.
 Raw red peppers have 95 milligrams of vitamin C per half cup.
 Other great food sources of the vitamin include orange juice, grapefruit juice, papayas, and strawberries.
 Vitamin C is heat sensitive and breaks down during cooking.
 Maximize your intake of vitamin C by eating fruits and veggies that contain these nutrients raw.

 Vitamin E is another antioxidant vitamin that is critical to eye health.
 Vitamin E is actually comprised of eight fat-soluble antioxidants called tocopherols.
 These nutrients help protect fats that make up cell membranes.
 The retina of the eye is rich in fatty acids, so antioxidant protection is critical for the eyes.
 The RDA for vitamin E is 15 milligrams per day for men and women.
 One-quarter cup of sunflower seeds contains 12 milligrams of vitamin E. Almonds, peanuts, and peanut butter are also good sources of vitamin E.